 - Preheat a lidded sauté pan or skillet to 300 degrees (on my stove, it was low).
 A pan with non-stick surface won’t cook the bottom quite so much, but if all you have is a regular metal bottom pan, you can use that.
 I didn't grease either pan.

-- Add the remaining 1/2 teaspoon of salt to flour and beat thoroughly.
+- Add the remaining ½ teaspoon of salt to mixture and beat thoroughly.
 Place metal (or homemade foil) rings onto the skillet.

-- Using a heaping 1/3 cup or a little less than ½ cup measure, spoon dough into rings, cover skillet and cook for 5 to 6 minutes.
+- Using a heaping ⅓ cup measure, spoon dough into 2 ½ to 2 ¾ inch rings.
+If you want really large muffins you can use 3 inch rings.
+Cover skillet and cook for 5 to 6 minutes.
 Remove the lid and turn rings using spatula or tongs.
 Cover with the lid and cook for another 5 to 6 minutes or until golden brown.
+You may have to alter the cook time.
+You can definitely cook the muffins in the skillet and you don't need an oven, but you have to be patient and start with a lower heat.
+It's best to start low and increase heat if needed.
 Cool on a rack.
 Remove rings and cool.
 Split with fork and serve.